davebeesley/personal-site/cv-resume/index.md

 Microbrewing - A friend and I brew cider every autumn using our cider press

-Football – I enjoy playing 5-a-side, watching Cheltenham Town and Liverpool
+Football – Watching Cheltenham Town (where I am also on the Board of Directors) and Liverpool

 #### References available on request